Read transcripts of debates in both Houses

 Science and Technology Committee (Commons)

-The Science and Technology Committee scrutinises the Government's Forensic Science Strategy and the extent to which it addresses the concerns of the previous Science and Technology Committee.
-The Committee also seeks views on the links between the Forensic Strategy and developments in biometric sciences and regulation, ahead of the still awaited publication of a separate government biometric strategy.
+The Science and Technology Committee scrutinised the Government's Forensic Science Strategy and the extent to which it addresses the concerns of the previous Science and Technology Committee.
+The Committee also sought views on the links between the Forensic Strategy and developments in biometric sciences and regulation, ahead of the still awaited publication of a separate government biometric strategy.

 Evidence given by Professor Bernard Silverman, Chief Scientific Adviser, Home Office, Dr Julie Maxton, Executive Director, The Royal Society; and Rt Hon Mike Penning MP, Minister for Policing, Fire and Criminal Justice and Victims, Home Office